 method will be called more than once, and start

-will always be called before stop
+will always be called before stop.

 Implications of using this interface require that the

-and stop
+start and stop methods be

 conducted safely (unlike the Thread.stop